Slovenian Alps self guided motorcycle tour is one of our most popular holidays.

 You can start exploring as soon as you arrive with a leisurely walk along the lake to the Savica waterfalls.
 Furthermore, a cable car ride to Vogel affords the best views of the lake as well as the valley below.

 From Lake Bohinj, you are only a short ride away from the atmospheric Lake Bled and Slovenia’s only island.
-To get the best view of the iconic isle church, you can also visit the impressive Bled castle.
+To get the iconic isle church’s best view, you can also visit the impressive Bled castle.
 Just outside the town lies the spectacular Vintgar Gorge.
 It is a deep, narrow and steep canyon that includes a two-mile-long wooden walkway built on stilts.

 For the culture vultures, a shorter ride to Ljubljana might be a more alluring option.
 Slovenian capital city is one of the cleanest and most beautiful cities in Europe with plenty to see and experience.